 - financial services

-Full information on the application process and eligibility criteria can be found on the GEMS4 website
+Full information can be found on the GEMS4 website

 Background information on the fund

-The GEMS4 Enterprise Challenge Fund is a £3.5 million private sector development matching grant fund.
-It is implemented in Nigeria by the Growth and Employment in States – Wholesale and Retail Sector (GEMS4) market development project.
+The GEMS4 Enterprise Challenge Fund was a £3.5 million private sector development matching grant fund.
+It was implemented in Nigeria by the Growth and Employment in States – Wholesale and Retail Sector (GEMS4) market development project.
 GEMS4’s initiatives facilitate entry into markets; provide technical support for the adoption of innovations and new business models, and leverage investments for the development of key market facilities to support optimal business performance.
 The project uses a Making Markets Work for the Poor(M4P) approach to implementation.
-GEMS4 has been in implementation since 2012 and will be in operation until July 2017.
+GEMS4 has been in implementation since 2012 and in operation until July 2017.

 Phone Number: 08188700140

 - The Fund is now closed to applications.
 New funding windows to be announced soon.

 - The fund is now closed to applications.